bokievkhushnud/FYP/README.md

 ## Usage

 Once the server is running, you can navigate to the homepage at `http://127.0.0.1:8000/`.
 From there, you can create an account, log in, and start managing your inventory.
+First, you should create a superuser by running the follwing command:
+    ```
+    python manage.py createsuperuser
+    ```
+After, you can create departments and assign admins to them, and then admins can start managing their inventory.
+Note: All the users except superuser should create accoutn by registering via auth page using UCA email.

 ## License